joshchew24/notes/CPSC 404/In-Class Activity 5.md

 	- $2 \times 2500$ I/Os for sort phase (read and write all pages)
 		- produces $\lceil \frac{2500}{101} \rceil = 25$ SSLs
 	- $2 \times 2500$ I/Os for merge phase
-		- 25 SSLs can be sorted in one pass, so one I/O per read or write
+		- 25 SSLs can be merged in one pass, so one I/O per read or write
 - duplicate elimination (total 5000 I/Os)
 	- read all pages to eliminate - 2500 I/Os
 	- worst case, no duplicates, write all pages - 2500 I/Os